Kopfkinos/NC-News/README.md

 - What Is This Project?

-This project is a simple API designed to help me practical experience in building a backend service that accepts queries and is able to respond with data from a server.
+This project is a simple API designed to give me practical experience in building a backend service.

 This API replicates the functionality of a simple news site, responding with data on users, articles, topics and comments from a database I have seeded.